mlinproduction/mlinproduction.github.io/2020/index.md

 # Most Machine Learning projects never see the light of day <a name="ml_dont_ship"></a>

-With the advent of internet-scale data gathering, powerful big data platforms and new computing paradigms, most companies have embraced the Big Data revolution first and its sibling, the AI revolution, later.
-As a result, billions have been invested into tools, services and teams to build all-mighty, data-powered features and services, in the hope of getting a competitive edge ahead of slower competitors.
+With the advent of internet-scale data gathering, powerful big data platforms and new computing paradigms, most companies have embraced the Big Data and AI revolutions.
+As a result, billions have been invested to build all-mighty, data-powered features and services, in the hope of getting a competitive edge ahead of slower competitors.

 But alas, now that the dust is settling, a growing number of companies are starting to ponder: is this huge investment paying off?
 Is my bright, PhD-holding, Data Science team delivering on its promises?